What it's Like Working as a Ski Instructor: An Interview

 Photo Credits: Kipras Štreimikis

-Q: Do you need to use your own ski equipment for the job?
+Q: Do ski instructors need to use their own equipment when on the job?

-Q: What type of equipment should you get for work?
+Q: What type of equipment should a ski instructor get for the job?

 A: You don't need [or want] anything fancy [for work].
 When you are teaching, your skis are going to get wrecked because students ski over them all the time.
 If you want a beautiful pair of skis, save those for your own personal skis.
 A lot of instructors will have [both] teach skis and personal skis they use.

-Q: What are the best parts of the job itself?
+Q: What are the best parts of working as a ski instructor?

-A: Having a kid show up that has never seen snow before, you put them in skis, and by the end of the day [or] the end of the week, they are like 'this is my favorite thing to do!' and they love it!
+A: Having a kid show up that has never seen snow before, then you put them in skis, and by the end of the day [or] the end of the week, they are like "This is is my favorite thing to do!'"
+They love it.
 [And] never having to stand in line, because there is a separate line for ski school.
 If you are in your instructor jacket [teaching any lessons] you never have to stand in line for the lift.

-Q: What is the hardest/most frustrating part of the job?
+Q: What is the hardest or most frustrating part of being a ski instructor?

-A: The most frustrating part to be honest, is dealing with parents unreasonable exceptions of the progress their children should be making.
+A: To be honest, the most frustrating part is dealing with parents' unreasonable exceptions of the progress their children should be making.

 Photo Credits: Joshua Reddekopp

-Q: What are some of the best resorts to work at as a ski instructor?
+Q: What are some of the best ski resorts to work at as a ski instructor?

 A: Taos, of course.
 [Their] Ernie Blake Ski School has a really good reputation.
 Vail, I hate to say it, does have really good and really professional instructors.
 Their ski schools are really good.
 They have the training and are trusted with the responsibility.